Common Name: Katsura, Katsura tree

 Species: C. japonicum

 Hardiness Zone: 4 to 8

 The Katsura tree will grow to heights of 40-60' tall.
 The bark is light gray and flaky, appearing slightly shaggy.
 Leaves are simple and grow in opposite to sub-opposite leaf arrangements.
 The leaves are heart-shaped and display a rounded crown with reddish-purple leaves emerging in the spring, eventually becoming bright golds, oranges, and reds in the fall.
 The autumn leaves have been said to give off a smell similar to cinnamon in late autumn, especially immediately after falling.

 Spring planting is best to allow root development.
 The Katsura tree is shallow-rooted and will benefit from a layer of mulch to maintain a cool root environment.
 Additionally, this tree is drought-sensitive and should be watered in dry conditions.

 This tree is best suited for lawns or parkways.

 Native to China and Japan.

 Weeping Katsura Tree (Cercidiphyllum japonicum ‘Pendulum’): 15 to 25 feet high and 20 to 25 feet wide; weeping form.

 Red Fox Katsura Tree (Cercidiphyllum japonicum 'Rot fuchs'): An upright oval reaching 30 feet high and 16 feet wide; bronze purple spring foliage turning bronze-green in summer.
 Fall color is orange-bronze.

-No serious problems with pests known.
+No serious problems with pests are known.
 Leach scorch is common in hotter, dry sites.